 So, let’s talk about how to do it all.

 What Do You Need to Deliver a Great Demo

-All those are useful, of course.
-It would be hard to deliver a demo without a way to present the software, after all.
+Obviously, you need a good online meeting tool or a video conferencing software.
+It would be hard to deliver a demo without a way to present the software, after all. 🙂